afyber/good-parts-mod/README.md

 This mod exists because I was feeling nostalgic.

 The Good Parts Mod ~~allows you~~ (will allow you) to remove or customize almost any feature, mob, or structure added to Minecraft since the glory days of 1.7.10, all through the configuration file.
-However, it is current a work-in-progress.
+However, it is currently a work-in-progress.

 ## Features